Are you looking for a career with a purpose?

 While there are a few nonprofits that are completely funded by foundations or grant money, the majority of nonprofits depend on donations to meet their financial obligations and commitments.
-These gifts most often come about because a relationship is formed between the donor and people in the organization.
+These gifts most often come about because a relationship is formed between the donor and the people in the organization.

 This is especially true when it comes to larger donations—over $1000 per year.
 These relationships are cultivated over time.
 In some cases, it might take years before a donor makes a significant contribution.

-Relationship building the most important factor in a successful capital campaign, but relationship building is not only required for campaign and annual funds.
+Relationship building the most important factor in a successful capital campaign, but relationship building is not only required for the campaign and annual funds.

 It is at the crux of community partnerships and corporate sponsorships, and many nonprofit organizations rely on both for programming and support of their overall mission.

 It meant following up to see how a trip to Canada went or it meant providing the requested information.
-This aspect of relationship building also requires organization.
+This aspect of relationship-building also requires organization.